MicrosoftDocs/memdocs/memdocs/analytics/proactive-remediations.md

 # Tutorial: Proactive remediations

 Proactive remediations in Endpoint analytics helps you fix common support issues before end-users notice issues.
-Use Proactive remediations to help increase your [User experience score](overview.md#bkmk_view).
+Use Proactive remediations to help increase your [User experience score](enroll-intune.md#bkmk_view).

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Review prerequisites for Proactive remediations
-> * Enable Proactive remediations
+> * Deploy a built-in script package
-> * Create a script package
+> * Deploy a custom script package
-> * Monitor the script package
+> * Monitor the script packages

+## <a name="bkmk_prs"></a> About Proactive remediations

+Proactive remediations are script packages that can detect and fix common support issues on a user's device before they even realize there's a problem.
+These remediations can help reduce support calls.
+You can create your own script package, or deploy one of the script packages we've written and used in our environment for reducing support tickets.

+Each script package consists of a detection script, a remediation script, and metadata.
+Through Intune, you'll be able to deploy these script packages and see reports on their effectiveness.
+We're actively developing new script packages and would like to know your experiences using them.
+Reach out to your Endpoint analytics preview contact if you have any feedback on the script packages.

 ## <a name="bkmk_prereq"></a> Prerequisites